×

 Data Observability

-Time-based policies
+Time-based access control policies

-Time-based policies
+Time-based access control policies

 SOC 2 Type 2 compliance and ISO 27001 certified